ejmahler/SearchVisualizer/README.md

 To start the search, press enter or return.
 To pause/unpuase the search press space.
 To cancel the search, press backspace or delete.
-To erase all the cells and revert to the intial state, press the escape key.
+To erase all the cells and revert to the initial state, press the escape key.

 License
 ----------